10 Things You Need To Know About Multiple Myeloma

 The most common multiple myeloma treatment has typically been chemotherapy followed by stem cell transplants.
 Because the disease is not curable, this method of treatment aimed to create longer and longer stretches of time during which it did not progress.
-Now, however, significant advances in research have dramatically changed not only the prognosis but the treatment that is offered.
-In fact, treatments have advanced so much that there is an increasing discussion among the scientific community as to whether a stem cell transplant should be done after diagnosis or if it is better to wait until a relapse.
+However, significant advances in research have dramatically changed not only the prognosis but the treatment that is offered.
+In fact, treatments have advanced so much that there is increasing discussion among the scientific community as to whether a stem cell transplant should be done after diagnosis or if it is better to wait until relapse occurs.

 9. There’s an international support network

 The International Myeloma Foundation—while not an official sponsor of the more than 150 multiple myeloma support groups around the world—conducts yearly conferences for support group leaders.
 Information on support groups according to an individual’s geographical location can be found on the IMF website.

 According to Cancer Research UK (which used data from 2010-2011), 78 percent of men diagnosed with the disease survive for at least one year and 50 percent survive for five years or longer.
 For women, that number is 75 percent for one year and 44 percent for at least five years or longer11.

 In the United States, researchers reported that a 'newly diagnosed myeloma patient 15 years ago, for example, was about one-third as likely as someone without myeloma to live another five years'12.
 Those same researchers found that '[b]y the end of the 2000s, in contrast, that same myeloma patient would be 45 percent as likely as someone without myeloma to live another five years'13.
 According to the American Cancer Society, the median survival rate for Stage I is 62 months; Stage II, 44 months; and Stage III, 29 months14.